Skip to main content

 Why do you need builders’ risk insurance for your New Hampshire or Vermont construction project?

 Builders’ risk insurance provides coverage for your next construction project.
-Whether the builders’ risk insurance is for an addition to your Vermont farmhouse or a new build for a new family home in New Hampshire, anyone with an insurable interest in a new construction or renovation project can buy builders’ risk (or “course of completion”) insurance.
+Whether you’re adding to your Vermont farmhouse or building a new home in New Hampshire, you can get builders’ risk insurance.
+This insurance is also known as “course of completion” insurance.
+Builders’ risk coverage is available to anyone with insurable interest in a new construction or renovation project.

-Homeowners in Vermont and New Hampshire should be aware of this coverage and talk to their insurance agent before the project to make sure they have the proper coverage in place.
+Homeowners and business property owners in Vermont and New Hampshire should be aware of builders’ risk coverage.
+They should talk to their insurance agent to check for builder’s insurance before the project.
+It’s advisable to make sure they have the proper builders’ risk coverage in place.

 Who should get Builders’ Risk Insurance?

-A builders risk policy protects the homeowner from loss during the construction or building phase.
-After it is complete, the builders’ risk policy goes away, and the homeowners’ policy takes over.
-If you are renovating or doing an addition to your Vermont or New Hampshire home, make sure you discuss the details with your agent to make sure your homeowners’ policy takes the changes into account.
+A builders risk insurance policy protects the homeowner or business property owner from loss during the construction or building phase.
+After it is complete, the builders’ risk policy goes away, and the homeowners’ or business property policy takes over.
+If you’re renovating or adding to your home or business property in Vermont or New Hampshire, talk to your insurance agent.
+Discuss the project details to ensure your homeowners’ policy covers these changes.

-For building contractors in New Hampshire and Vermont, we recommend that you maintain your own builders’ risk policy for your New Hampshire or Vermont project and, if possible, make sure the owner’s policy picks up where yours ends.
-You may want to name multiple parties on your insurance policies in some instances.
+If you’re a building contractor in New Hampshire or Vermont, we recommend having commercial builders’ risk insurance.
+If possible, make sure the business or homeowners’ in New Hampshire and Vermont picks up where yours ends.
+You may want to name multiple parties on your commercial builders’ risk insurance policies in some instances.

 What does builders’ risk insurance protect?